-Picreel optimizes offers on your website by tracking visitors’ digital footprint and click behavior in real-time and then serves up the most relevant offer as they navigate around your valuable content Picreel is easy to integrate and has a particularly strong A / B testing feature, which allows retailers to test the performance of different buttons, styles, colors, and texts.
+Picreel optimizes offers on your website by tracking visitors’ digital footprint and click behaviour in real-time and then serves up the most relevant offer as they navigate around your valuable content Picreel is easy to integrate and has a powerful A / B testing feature, which allows retailers to test the performance of different buttons, styles, colours, and texts.

 6.4 WisePops [SaaS]

-WisePops enables you to easily create awesome-looking popups in minutes.
+WisePops enables you to create awesome-looking popups in minutes easily.
 They provide a robust solution to design, targeting, and analytics.
 Better still, they offer a free 14-day trial.